I've blogged frequently about the impact of the genomic revolution on embryo selection in IVF and precision health (complex disease risk prediction).

 Recently I visited Othram's brand new 4000 square foot lab which will be entirely dedicated to forensic applications of advanced sequencing and genomic prediction.
 The lab has specialized air handling and sample processing infrastructure, and will soon be home to an Illumina NovaSeq.
 The guy at bottom is CEO David Mittelman.

 On the legal status of large DNA databases, such as those of 23andMe and Ancestry: these firms have genotyped 5M and 10M individuals, respectively, with both numbers set to double in the next year.
 Their datasets are large enough to, e.g., immediately return a first- or second-cousin match for most searches on DNA from someone of primarily European heritage.
-With such resources the majority of crimes with DNA evidence become easy to solve.
+Using such resources the majority of crimes with DNA evidence become easy to solve.
 The Genomic Panopticon is nearly a reality.

 Both 23andMe and Ancestry have, on grounds of customer privacy, resisted law enforcement requests to search for matches to forensic DNA.
 However, one of their smaller competitors, FamilyTreeDNA, revealed that it is routinely collaborating with FBI.
 I do not believe that 23andMe or Ancestry can resist a court order if vigorously pursued.
 The situation is similar to that of ISPs and web email providers in the early days of the internet.
 They also resisted cooperation with law enforcement on privacy grounds, but in the end had to capitulate.
 All such firms today have compliance departments that process law enforcement queries on a routine basis.
 I would be very surprised if 23andMe and Ancestry don't end up with a similar accommodation, despite their current posture.